iuliaiancu/banking/README.md

 The application has two types of tests:

-1. Unit tests mainly for services and validators.
+1. Unit tests for services, converters and validators.
 The tests can be run in the build phase using command **mvn clean install.**
 2. An end to end test (SendMoneyTest) that send money from one account to another and verifies resulting account balances are correct.
 This test will also be run when using mvn clean install command.

 ## Test data

-For testing the application, I've created 2 predefined accounts and one predefined customer as follow
+For testing the application, I've created 3 predefined customers as follows:

-1. First account identified with id 1 with an initial balance of 1000000
+1. Customer with id 1: Anna Smith

-2. Second account identified with id 2 with an initial balance of 1000000
+2. Customer with id 2: John Daniels

-3. Customer identified with id 1
+3. Customer with id 3: Karina Mackenzie

-   If you want to test the application outside of running the unit and end to end tests, you can send requests to the endpoints described below.
-For sending requests, you need to have a client installed.
-I've used POSTMAN, but you can use something else as Advanced REST Client.
+## Set-up front environemnt

+I've created a simple front using angular.
+Because the application is hosted on Angular side, you need to have Node.js and Angular Cli installed.
+1. Install Node.js server: You can download and install Node.js server using this link: https://nodejs.org/en/.
+Toghether with Node.js is installed the npm client command line interface.
+2. Install Angular CLI: from command line run: npm install -g @angular/cli

+## Install front

+Front can be downloaded from github using this link:

+1. Install Angular dependencies: go to where you downloaded folder, open a command prompt and type: **npm install**.
+2. Start the Node.js server: **ng serve --watch --open**.
+By default it will launch the server listening on port 4200.
+This should open a browser window: http://localhost:4200

 ## Endpoints